Q: Why “Stories for the Quest”?

 Q: What is Strange Country about?

 A: I don’t want to spoil anything, so I’ll just say that Strange Country was originally inspired by The Man Who Was Thursday, by G.K.
 Chesterton.
 Chesterton subtitled his story “A Nightmare,” and as the plot unfolds it does have that kind of bizarre, surreal feeling.
 I clearly remember how moved and surprised I was by Thursday’s ending the first time I read it.
 I wanted to try to create something like that – although Strange Country‘s plot is quite different, and of course I’ll never be the writer Chesterton was!
-Recently, I realized Strange Country echoes themes from fairy tales such as Sleeping Beauty and King Thrushbeard (because fairy tales often contain kernels of great truth), and so I added the “fairy tale retold” tag to help readers who love this type of story find it.
+Recently, I realized Strange Country echoes themes from certain fairy tales, especially King Thrushbeard (because fairy tales often contain kernels of great truth), and so I added the “fairy tale retold” tag to help readers who love this type of story find it.

 Q: What Is Monster about?